rahji/bitsy-handout/bitsy-handout.md

 Link to this handout: <https://github.com/rahji/bitsy-handout>

-Link to the Bitsy 8 editor: <https://ledoux.itch.io/bitsy>
-Link to the Bitsy 7 editor: <https://bit.ly/oldbitsy>
+Link to the Bitsy 8 editor: <https://ledoux.itch.io/bitsy> (and a link to the old Bitsy 7 editor <https://bit.ly/oldbitsy>)

 *Bitsy 8 adds features like sound and music, but the editor has some bugs currently.
+Also some of the stuff below won't work in version 8.
 I recommend using Bitsy 7 for now.*

 ## Beginner Tutorials